Monetization

 1. Research

-Identify the best product for your audience
+Identify the best digital product for your audience

 Before you start building your product, you need to know who you’re creating it for.
 You could create the best Excel template out there, but it won’t really get you anywhere if no one in your audience uses Excel.
 Try using community and polling features on your platform of choice to get a sense of what your audience wants.